edjw/edjw-old-blog/posts/2020-04-18-on-the-whataboutery-around-the-takeover-of-newcastle-united.md

 It would be great for Newcastle to have success.
 Supporting Newcastle under Mike Ashley has often been rubbish.
 But if Newcastle does have success using Saudi Arabia's money, it will be hollow.

 Sidenote: Does any team actually *deserve* success more or less than other teams?

+## 5. Whatabout you?
+Don’t criticise the deal if you do unethical things too

+This is the worst one.

+The thinking goes like this.
+If you use oil to drive or pay money to a company like Uber (another Saudi investment), then it’s hypocritical to criticise the Saudi takeover of Newcastle.

+I had to write it down to work that one out because the logic is so weird.

+Another way of making this argument is,

+<blockquote>“Hey!
+How dare you condemn that person for murdering their kids?
+Yesterday you parked with half a wheel in the next parking space along!”</blockquote>

+It’d be quite dangerous if everyone stopped criticising extremely unethical things (like torture) just because they also made individual choices that might be unethical but are incredibly difficult to avoid in the modern world.
+We can still criticise unspeakable actions by a country even if we make (much less consequential) unethical actions in our day-to-day lives.

+When I used an Uber to take my baby to the hospital at 3am, did it immediately become hypocritical to criticise Uber or their Saudi investors?
+Obviously not.

+Ethical purity is impossible.
+No one meets that test.
+No-one is asking for ethical purity.
+Torture is wrong.
+It’s on a whole other level to taking an Uber.

+Newcastle should not be involved with a prospective owner who commits torture.